Stuart S. Malawer

-Stuart Malawer is an international trade lawyer and distinguished service professor of law and international trade at George Mason University's Schar School of Policy and Government.
+Stuart Malawer is an international trade lawyer and distinguished service professor of law and international trade emeritus at George Mason University's Schar School of Policy and Government.
 He was a founding faculty member of both the Antonin Scalia Law School and the Schar School of Policy and Government at George Mason University.
-Dr. Malawer has received many professional awards, including Faculty Member of the Year, Joint Resolution of the Virginia General Assembly for Public Service, the Virginia Supreme Court's Pro Bono Award the Virginia State Bar's International Lawyer Award and its Distinguished Service Award.
+Dr. Malawer has received many professional awards, i including the Joint Resolution of the Virginia General Assembly for Public Service, the Virginia Supreme Court's Pro Bono Award, the Virginia State Bar's International Lawyer Award (Hardy Cross Dillard Award) and the GMU Distinguished Faculty Member of the Year Award (Teaching & Research).
+Recent Resume.
+He ranks in the top 1.4% of 2.7m SSRN authors.

 Education

 Malawer completed an undergraduate degree at the University at Buffalo before attending Cornell Law School for his JD, and later the Wharton School at the University of Pennsylvania for a PhD in International Relations.
 He conducted research on international law and foreign policy at the Foreign Policy Research Institute (FPRI).
 He also earned a diploma from the Research Centre of The Hague Academy of International Law in the Netherlands, and studied at St Peter's College, Oxford and the Harvard Law School.